The Guy She Was Interested in Wasn't a Guy at All: Supporting

+Mitsuki's colleague at a bar that was the former site of the record store.
+She is self-conscious of her tall height and lack of social skills and deeply admires Mitsuki's confidence.

 Production

-In an interview with Shuko Yokoi, Sumiko Arai shared that the concept of The Guy She Was Interested in Wasn't a Guy at All originated from her being drawn to stories about individuals from differing backgrounds connecting and wanting to tell a story about girls, noting in another interview with Anime News Network that "woman-loving-woman media in general is unique and special as it is".
+In an interview with Shuko Yokoi, Sumiko Arai elaborated that the concept of The Guy She Was Interested in Wasn't a Guy at All originated from her being drawn to stories about individuals from differing backgrounds connecting and wanting to tell a story about girls, noting in another interview with Anime News Network that "woman-loving-woman media in general is unique and special as it is".
 In order for her concepts to also resonate with international readers, she drew short stories featuring no dialogue, which were posted to Twitter.
 One of these short stories, uploaded between July and September 2021, served as the inspiration to the series.

-In creating the characters of Mitsuki Koga and Aya Oosawa, Arai shared she used the extroverted and introverted aspects of herself as inspiration in writing them while also drawing from the characters of Shelby Goodkind and Toni Shalifoe in The Wilds, creating a "polar-opposite kind of pairing”.
-She also believed that music is a great way to "find a community", noting that she grew up with a "lot of foreign music" such as Beck, The Beatles, and Half Moon Run.
+Arai decided to incorporate music, specifically Western rock music, as a major element in the series after drawing from her own experiences of falling in love with rock through her father introducing her to Beck and his album Guero, as well as growing up listening to other foreign artists such as the Beatles, Half Moon Run, and Deftones.
+She also expounded on its importance by noting that music allows an individual to relate their emotions and feelings to a given piece, adding it is a great way to "find a community".
+In creating the characters of Mitsuki Koga and Aya Osawa, Arai shared she used the extroverted and introverted aspects of herself as inspiration in writing them while also referring to the characters of Shelby Goodkind and Toni Shalifoe in The Wilds, creating a "polar-opposite kind of pairing".

-Since Twitter only allows four images per Tweet, chapters of the series are limited to four pages.
-As a result, Mitsuki and Aya's interactions have to be depicted concisely.
-The series' editor commented that the character's faces are illustrated to be detailed enough to understand the story without the dialogue, which makes the series more accessible to foreign Twitter users.
-The yellow-green color which serves as an accent to the black-and-white illustrations was stated by Arai to be a late addition before the first chapter was uploaded.
+Since Twitter only allows four images per tweet, chapters of the series are limited to four pages.
+Arai has remarked on having to depict Mitsuki and Aya's interactions concisely as a result of the format.
+The series' editor commented that the character's faces are illustrated to be detailed enough to understand the story without relying on the dialogue, making the series more accessible to international readers.
+The yellow-green color, which serves as an accent to the series' black-and-white illustrations, was revealed by Arai to be a late addition before the first chapter was uploaded.

 Media

 Manga

 Written and illustrated by Sumiko Arai, the series began its weekly run on the author's Twitter account on April 10, 2022; it was also serialized on Pixiv Comic on April 29, 2023.
-Kadokawa Shoten began publishing the series in print in the same month, with its chapters collected in three tankōbon volumes as of February 2025.

-Arai announced on April 3, 2024, that the series is receiving an official English release alongside other international releases, with Yen Press later announcing on April 26 they licensed the series for English publication.
+Kadokawa Shoten began publishing the series in print in the same month, with its chapters collected in four tankōbon volumes as of February 2026.
+Arai announced on April 3, 2024, that the series would be receiving an official English release alongside other international releases, with Yen Press later announcing on April 26 they had licensed the series for English publication.